 Honors & Awards

-The Buffalo Center for Social Research (BCSR) Excellence in Research Award for Students
+University at Buffalo School of Social Work and the Buffalo Center for Social Research (BCSR) Excellence in Research Award for Students (2019)

 Two-year Diploma (Police Foundations), Fleming College (Canada)